Self Introduction Speech Sample Example

 Example 4: Team Meeting (Professional)

 "Good morning team, I'm John Smith, the new project manager for Project Phoenix.
-I have over 10 years of experience in project management, with a proven track record of delivering projects on time and within budget.
-My previous role involved leading a team of 15 to successfully launch a new product line, resulting in a 20% increase in company revenue.
-I'm excited to be working with all of you and look forward to a successful project launch."
+Still, i have over 10 years of experience in project management, with a proven track record of delivering projects on time and within budget.
+Here's the thing — my previous role involved leading a team of 15 to successfully launch a new product line, resulting in a 20% increase in company revenue.
+I'm excited to be working with all of you and look forward to a successful project launch.

 Tips for Delivering a Compelling Self-Introduction